 - You just have to insert these images into you Slides as we did above for the Cover image.

-Now you have your PDF file in your Slide.
-I personally used Online Converter as it can process long PDFs with ease and provides many options to have control on the output file(s).
+I personally used Online Converter like Canva as it can process long PDFs with ease and provides many options to have control on the output file(s).
 You can go with this option if the PDF is not too long as this options looks good and doesn’t take you out from the slideshow.
+You can insert PDF to PowerPoint so that you’ll not miss important details like documents or graphs of your presentation.

 No doubt these are not the most user-friendly solutions but are only available.
 Still, gets the job done if you absolutely need to insert a PDF file into a Slide.
 However, if the PDF is opened, it’ll send you out of the slideshow using the first method.